Audiobook Speed Calculator — Listening Time, Finish Date & Spotify Allocation

 Week 1: The 1.1× Nudge

 Start by bumping every audiobook to 1.1×.
-You'll barely notice it — the narrator sounds the same, just slightly crisper.
-The goal isn't to save time yet.
-It's just to get your ears comfortable with a slightly faster stream.
+You'll barely notice it.
+The goal isn't to save time yet, it's just to get your ears comfortable.

 Week 2: Move to 1.25×

-After a week at 1.1×, bump up to 1.25×.
-You'll notice the narration feels brisker, but dialogue still sounds totally natural.
-Honestly, a lot of casual listeners just stay here — and that's fine.
+Bump up to 1.25×.
+You'll notice the narration feels brisker, but dialogue still sounds natural.
 At 1.25×, a 10-hour audiobook takes 8 hours.
 You save 2 hours without any comprehension loss.

 Week 3: Try 1.5× for Familiar Content

 Now try 1.5× — but only on books where you don't need to absorb every detail.
 Self-help re-reads, business books you've heard before, lighter non-fiction.
 Keep fiction and dense material at 1.25×.
-At this speed, your brain's processing about 225 words per minute, which research shows is still comfortably inside the comprehension zone (Cheng et al., 2022).
+At this speed, your brain's processing about 225 words per minute, which research (Cheng et al., 2022) shows is still comfortably inside the comprehension zone.

 Week 4: Push to 1.75×–2.0× for Re-reads

 By now your ears have genuinely adapted.
 Try 1.75× on re-reads or reference material.
-Some people push to 2× here, but only for stuff they already know well.
 At 2×, you're taking in ~300 WPM — above the research-backed ceiling of ~275 WPM for new material, but totally fine for review.

 What is the best audiobook speed for comprehension?